nikofil/nikofil.github.io/_posts/2019-10-24-rust-kernel-allocator.md

     next_page: usize, // next page no. in this area to return }

-// shh it's ok we only access this from a thread-safe struct unsafe impl core::marker::Send for SimpleAllocator {}
+// shh it's ok pointers are thread-safe unsafe impl core::marker::Send for SimpleAllocator {}

 impl SimpleAllocator {